facebook/react/docs/docs/11-advanced-performance.md

 }
 ```

-So, in summary, React avoids carrying out expensive DOM operations required to reconcile subtrees of the DOM by allowing the user to short circuit the process using shouldComponentUpdate, and, for those which should update, by comparing virtual DOMs.
+So, in summary, React avoids carrying out expensive DOM operations required to reconcile subtrees of the DOM by allowing the user to short circuit the process using `shouldComponentUpdate`, and, for those which should update, by comparing virtual DOMs.

 ## shouldComponentUpdate in action

 Here's a subtree of components.
-For each one is indicated what shouldComponentUpdate returned and whether or not the virtual DOMs were equivalent.
+For each one is indicated what `shouldComponentUpdate` returned and whether or not the virtual DOMs were equivalent.
 Finally, the circle's color indicates whether the component had to be reconciled or not.

 <figure><img src="/react/img/docs/should-component-update.png" /></figure>

-In the example above,  since shouldComponentUpdate returned false for the subtree rooted at C2, React had no need to generate the new virtual DOM, and therefore, it neither needed to reconcile the DOM.
-Note that React didn't even had to invoke shouldComponentUpdate on C4 and C5.
+In the example above, since `shouldComponentUpdate` returned `false` for the subtree rooted at C2, React had no need to generate the new virtual DOM, and therefore, it neither needed to reconcile the DOM.
+Note that React didn't even had to invoke `shouldComponentUpdate` on C4 and C5.

-For C1 and C3 shouldComponentUpdate returned true, so React had to go down to the leaves and check them.
-For C6 it returned true; since the virtual DOMs weren't equivalent it had to reconcile the DOM.
+For C1 and C3 `shouldComponentUpdate` returned `true`, so React had to go down to the leaves and check them.
+For C6 it returned `true`; since the virtual DOMs weren't equivalent it had to reconcile the DOM.
 The last interesting case is C8.
 For this node React had to compute the virtual DOM, but since it was equal to the old one, it didn't have to reconcile it's DOM.

 Note that React only had to do DOM mutations for C6, which was inevitable.
-For C8 it bailed out by comparing the virtual DOMs, and for C2's subtree and C7, it didn't even have to compute the virtual DOM as we bailed out on shouldComponentUpdate.
+For C8 it bailed out by comparing the virtual DOMs, and for C2's subtree and C7, it didn't even have to compute the virtual DOM as we bailed out on `shouldComponentUpdate`.

-So, how should we implement shouldComponentUpdate?
+So, how should we implement `shouldComponentUpdate`?
 Say that you have a component that just renders a string value:

 ```javascript
 React.createClass({